-Let the blue sky meet the blue sea and all is blue for a time.
+Let the blue sky meet the blue sea and all is blue for a time

 – Moncy Barbour

 After a drive of an hour or so, we reached Karu village.
 We could see various monasteries till here.
 From Karu, the uphill road begins.
-A few kilometers from Karu the roads were good, but as the climb to Chang La began the conditions of the roads deteriorated with potholes and dangerous curves.
-The temperature also fell drastically and so did the level of oxygen making us realize that we are gaining height.
+A few kilometres from Karu the roads were good, but as the climb to Chang La began the conditions of the roads deteriorated with potholes and dangerous curves.
+The temperature also fell drastically and so did the level of oxygen making us realise that we are gaining height.
 Chang La is the third highest motorable pass in the world.
 We could see the majestic snow capped ranges from the Chang La.
 There is an army outpost at Chang La which serves complimentary tea to anyone who crosses the Chang La.
 We started our descent after having tea and interaction with the army jawans.

-The conditions of the road were pretty bad as we descended from the Chang La and at some places there were no roads at all !!!
+The conditions of the road were pretty bad as we descended from the Chang La and at some places, there were no roads at all !!!
 After the descent, the condition of roads improved a lot and so did the landscape.
 The barren terrain was replaced by picturesque meadows with streams flowing beside us.
 The varied wildlife of Ladakh was also seen here.
 We saw huge yaks grazing as well as the funny looking marmot.
-It was here we saw the Royal Enfield bike team riding towards Pangong Lake.
+It was here we saw the Royal Enfield Bike team riding towards Pangong Lake.

 Pangong lake is shared between India and China.
 Only 40% of the lake lies in India.
-Our imagination failed to visualize the actual size of the Pangong.
+Our imagination failed to visualise the actual size of the Pangong.
 The blue lake surrounded by yellow mountains is a paradise to any wanderlust’s eyes.
 Brahmini ducks were seen in abundance.
 It is also their paradise…!!!
 We travelled towards the stretch of the lake which had been made so famous by the Bollywood movie 3 Idiots.